WassimTenachi/PhySO/docs/source/others/doc_installation.md

 ---

-**NOTE** : `physo` supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.
+**NOTE** : `physo` supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and tends to actually hinder performances.

 ---